million12/docker-nginx/README.md

 ##### - directory structure
 ```
 /data/www # meant to contain web content
-/data/www/default # default vhost directory
-/data/conf/nginx/ # extra configs to customise Nginx (see below)
+/data/conf/nginx/ # extra Nginx configs to customise its settings (read more below)
 ```
-The container will re-create above structure if it's missing - in case you'd use external /data volume.
+The container will re-create the above structure in case it's missing (i.e. when using empty external /data volume container).

 ##### - default vhost

-Default vhost is configured and served from `/data/www/default`.
+Default *catch-all* vhost might be generated for you if you set `NGINX_GENERATE_DEFAULT_VHOST=true`.
+It will serve the content from `/data/www/default` location.

 ##### - dummy SSL certificates

-The default vhost is configured to work on HTTPS as well.
+The default *catch-all* vhost is configured to work on HTTPS as well.

 ##### - internal HTTP/HTTPS proxy (if requested)